 .”
 Michael has also worked with institutional, family, and corporate philanthropists, including The Bill & Melinda Gates Foundation, The Ford Foundation, and The MacArthur Foundation.

-Michael has contributed to the U.S. Impact Investing Alliance
+.”
+Michael has also contributed to the U.S. Impact Investing Alliance

 , leading a Bridgespan team that supported the development of a first-ever bipartisan policy agenda